 The Event was a mobile slump that resulted in loss of containment of tailings from the NTSF in the vicinity of Ch.
 1950.
 It has been considered as evolving in two phases.
 Phase 1 involved slow movements up to the time of evacuation of the worksite on March 9, 2018.
 This was followed by a rapid acceleration of movement (Phase 2) culminating in the slump feature subsequently identified a few hours later.
 The two phases are intimately linked.
 Had Phase 1 not developed, Phase 2 would not have resulted.
 Even if Phase 1 had terminated with only minor movements, it is conceivable that Phase 2 would not have resulted.
-Phase 1.
+Phase 2 is entirely the result of the magnitude of movements associated with Phase 1.
 However, the consequences of Phase 2 dominated the risk associated with the Event.
 Loss of containment resulted in cessation of production.
 There was no loss of life due to the timely evacuation of the site and the ITRB was advised that there were no apparent social or environmental consequences as the tailings released were captured in the STSF.